DarussalamTech/aims_prj/wp-content/plugins/wp-survey-and-quiz-tool/readme.txt

 = 2.8.3 =

 * Added %SCORE_PERCENTAGE% replacement token
-* Changed the subject for emails sent from WPSQT
+* Changed the subject for emails sent from Aims Assesment Tool
 * Changed the email handler
-* Only loaded the jquery files on a WPSQT page
+* Only loaded the jquery files on a Aims Assesment Tool page

 = 2.8.2 =